frkosurf/voot-specification/VOOT.md

 The sorting, if requested, MUST be performed on the provider before considering the `startIndex` and `count` parameters.

-For the API call requesting user information the `sortBy` and `sortOrder` parameters have no effect.
+For the API call requesting user information the `sortBy` parameter has no effect.
 Using `startIndex` and `count` is possible, however they are of little use as there always will be only one answer.

 ## Response Parameters
 All responses mentioned above have the same format.
 There are always four keys: